 WARNING: RISKS FROM CONCOMITANT USE WITH OPIOIDS; ABUSE, MISUSE, AND ADDICTION; and DEPENDENCE AND WITHDRAWAL REACTIONS

-- The use of benzodiazepines, including XANAX XR, exposes users to risks of abuse, misuse, and addiction, which can lead to overdose or death.
+- The use of benzodiazepines, including Lorazepam injection, exposes users to risks of abuse, misuse, and addiction, which can lead to overdose or death.
 Abuse and misuse of benzodiazepines commonly involve concomitant use of other medications, alcohol, and/or illicit substances, which is associated with an increased frequency of serious adverse outcomes.
-Before prescribing XANAX XR and throughout treatment, assess each patient's risk for abuse, misuse, and addiction (see WARNINGS).
+Before prescribing Lorazepam injection and throughout treatment, assess each patient's risk for abuse, misuse, and addiction (see WARNINGS).

-- The continued use of benzodiazepines, including XANAX XR, may lead to clinically significant physical dependence.
-The risks of dependence and withdrawal increase with longer treatment duration and, higher daily dose.
-Abrupt discontinuation or rapid dosage reduction of XANAX XR after continued use may precipitate acute withdrawal reactions, which can be life-threatening.
-To reduce the risk of withdrawal reactions, use a gradual taper to discontinue XANAX XR or reduce the dosage (see DOSAGE AND ADMINISTRATION and WARNINGS).
+- The continued use of benzodiazepines for several days to weeks may lead to clinically significant physical dependence.
+The risks of dependence and withdrawal increase with longer treatment duration and higher daily dose.
+Although Lorazepam injection is indicated only for intermittent use (see INDICATIONS AND USAGE and DOSAGE AND ADMINISTRATION), if used more frequently than recommended, abrupt discontinuation or rapid dosage reduction of Lorazepam injection may precipitate acute withdrawal reactions, which can be life-threatening.
+For patients using Lorazepam injection more frequently than recommended, to reduce the risk of withdrawal reactions, use a gradual taper to discontinue Lorazepam injection (see WARNINGS).